isomerpages/moe-crescentgirlssch/_cradle/Youth Upcycling Movement/About National Youth Upcycling Movement (NYUM).md

 <img src="/images/ncac3.jpg" style="width:65%">

 **Conduct of Lesson Package**
+* The lesson package will be shared via SLS and the link will be made available to registered schools on 12 May 2023.
+Schools can conduct the lesson package any time from 12 May 2023 to 3 November 2023.<br>
-*   The teacher will access the web page and conduct the one-hour lesson package in a pre-determined format by the school.
+* The teacher will access SLS to duplicate a copy of the lesson package and conduct the one-hour lesson package in a pre-determined format by the school.<br>
-*   Suggested sequence of NYUM activities, using the lesson package:
+* Tentative sequence of NYUM activities, using the lesson package:<br>

 | Time | Content |
 |---|---|